 Baker/Gordon peel (rarely performed anymore).

-At Melbourne Skin & Dermatology, we only perform superficial peels.
+At Melbourne Skin & Dermatology, we only perform certain types of superficial peels.

 How is the procedure performed?

 After lying down in a suitable position and making sure the patient is comfortable, the practitioner will cleanse the face.
 A degreasing solution may also be used.
 The chemical peel is applied carefully to the treated skin and time is given for the peel to take effect.
 With some types of chemical peels, a neutralizing solution may be used to stop the chemical peel.
 A fan is used to help with any stinging or burning sensation that may otherwise be experienced.
 A moisturizer or sunscreen may be applied after the peel.
 Strict sun-protection is essential after any dermatological procedure.
 The treatment may need to repeated.